ANXIETY DISORDER AND DISABILITY BENEFITS

 OR

-- Medical treatment, mental health therapy, psychosocial supports, or a highly structured setting that is ongoing and that diminishes the symptoms and signs of your mental disorder; and
+- Medical treatment, mental health therapy, psychosocial supports, or a highly structured setting that is ongoing and that diminishes the symptoms and signs of your mental condition; and

 FIVE TYPES OF ANXIETY DISORDERS

-While not all of the following anxiety disorders are under listing 12.06, there are other listings for anxiety conditions.
+While not all of the following anxiety conditions are under listing 12.06, they are still in SSA’s rules.
 For example, PTSD is under listing 12.15.
 All of these anxiety conditions can impact you in the work environment.
-The five major types of anxiety disorders are:
+The five major types of anxiety conditions are:

 - Generalized Anxiety Disorder (GAD)

-Generalized Anxiety Disorder is an anxiety disorder with symptoms of chronic anxiety, excessive worry and tension.
-You experience these symptoms even when there is no reason to for it. - Obsessive-Compulsive Disorder (OCD)
+Generalized Anxiety is a form of anxiety with symptoms of chronic anxiety, worry and tension.
+You experience these symptoms even when there is no reason to for it. - Obsessive Compulsive Disorder (OCD)

-Obsessive-Compulsive Disorder, OCD, is an anxiety disorder where you have recurrent, unwanted thoughts.
-These thoughts occur obsessively and can result in repetitive behaviors.
-These behaviors can be things like, for example, washing your hands 40 times a day.
-Likewise, it could be counting, checking, or cleaning obsessively.
-Some people count or wash their hands over and over again to decrease their anxiety.
-However, trying not to do the repeated activities can increase anxiety. - Panic Disorder
+Obsessive Compulsive Disorder, OCD, is a form of anxiety where you have constant thoughts you can’t control.
+These thoughts result in repetitive behaviors.
+These behaviors can be, for example, washing your hands 40 times a day.
+Likewise, it could be counting, checking, or constant cleaning.
+Some people count or wash their hands over and over again to lower their anxiety.
+However, trying not to repeat actions can increase anxiety. - Panic Disorder

-Panic disorder is when you experience unexpected episodes of intense fear.
+Panic is when you experience unexpected episodes of intense fear.
 These panic events come along with physical symptoms.
-For example, you may get symptoms such as chest pain, a racing heart, and shortness of breath.
-You may also experience dizziness or abdominal distress. - Post-Traumatic Stress Disorder (PTSD)
+For example, you may get symptoms such as chest pain, a racing heart, and become short of breath.
+You may also experience feeling dizzy or abdominal pain. - Post Traumatic Stress Disorder (PTSD)

-Post-Traumatic Stress Disorder develops after exposure to a traumatic event.
-Traumatic events that may trigger PTSD include violent personal assaults and domestic violence.
-For example, other events may be natural disasters, severe accidents, or military combat. - Social Phobia (or Social Anxiety Disorder) Social Phobia is an anxiety disorder where the person has overwhelming anxiety and is overly self-conscious in everyday social situations.
+Post Traumatic Stress Disorder develops after trauma.
+Traumatic events that may trigger PTSD include violent assaults.
+For example, other events may be natural disasters, severe accidents, or military combat. - Social Phobia or Social Anxiety Social Phobia is a condition where the person has severe anxiety and stress during everyday social situations.

 RESOURCES FOR ANXIETY DISORDER

-If you need more information about anxiety disorder, here are more resources.
-Additionally, you may be able to take part in a clinical trial.
+If you need more information about anxiety, then below you will find more resources.
+Additionally, you may be able to take part in a medical trial.
 Also, there are options for finding a counselor and getting mental health treatment.
 See below:

 MedlinePlus (National Library of Medicine)